Custom Images

 JupyterLab web interface port — required for browser access.

-These ports must be exposed; otherwise, SSH and JupyterLab access will be unavailable.
+These ports must be exposed; Without them, SSH and JupyterLab access will not be accessible.

 Building a Custom Image